puppup420247-org/EdgeEnterprise/edgeenterprise/configure-edge-with-mdm.md

 4. Use the value in the "valueName" attribute.
 For example, "RestoreOnStartup".
 5. Use the value in the "value" attribute in the `<decimal>` node.
 For example, to open the new tab page the value is "5".

-In this example, the setting to open the new tab page would be:<br>
+For example, the setting to open the new tab page would be:<br>
 `<enabled/> <data id="RestoreOnStartup" value="5"/>`

 #### List of strings data type